secariolabs/secariolabs.github.io/_posts/2025-01-05-navigating-the-maze-of-security-alerts.md

 By its nature, a command that is legitimate could also be malicious—it depends on the intent.
 In this case, we see that this is a custom rule that also includes the "Test" string.
 It is not uncommon for IT personnel to test certain configurations, and in practice, we encounter this frequently.
 In large corporations, it is possible to see different IT teams changing configurations in security solutions like EDRs, firewalls, AVs, etc.

-All in all, this alert would be classified as a _false positive_.
+In summary, this alert would be classified as a _false positive_.
 However, if you have contact with the person who triggered it, you could always reach out to confirm why they executed that command.

 ### 2.2 Scenario 2